MirShahiduzzaman/AllTogether-Chat-App/README.md

 Link to [vercel](https://vercel.io) or [glitch](glitch.com)

-## Setup Finished Project
+## Instructions

-Go to [Chat Engine](https://chatengine.io) and create a account and project.
+Go to [Chat Engine](https://chatengine.io) to create an account and project.

-Find the Private Key and Project ID and replace the values with your API keys.
+Note the Private Key and Project ID

+Go to .env_sample and replace YOUR_PRIVATE_KEY_HERE with your private key and YOUR_PROJECT_ID_HERE with your project ID

+Rename .env_sample to .env

 ### `yarn dev`